LucDuponcheelAtGitHub/CoEndoYoneda-in-Lean/README.md

 All comments are welcome at luc.duponcheel [at] gmail.com.

+**warning*

+Work in progress.
+For the moment there are 2 versions of the code.
+This document is in sync with the first version.

 ## `Lean`

 All specifications, implementations, definitions and proofs are written using  `Lean`.